-2014 WEDU Be More Empowered Award Voting
+2015 WEDU Be More Empowered Award Voting

-The 2014 WEDU Be More Awards Voting pages are sponsored by Warren Averett CPAs and Advisors
+The 2015 WEDU Be More Awards Voting pages are sponsored by Warren Averett CPAs and Advisors

 Previous: Be More Entrepreneurial

-Next: Be More Vocal
+Next: Be More Outspoken

 Small Nonprofit Award | This award will recognize the small nonprofit that best demonstrates the truth in statement that “big things come in small packages.”
-This award will recognize organizations with a budget under $500,000 and despite its modest size, has a major positive impact on our community.
-Online voting will identify the top five finalists, which will be further researched by an impartial judging panel to decide the ultimate winner.
+This award will recognize an organization with a budget under $500,000 and despite its modest size, has a major positive impact on our community.
+The top five candidates that have achieved the most votes will be further researched by an impartial judging panel to decide the ultimate winner.

 Read the essays